strangelove-ventures/async-icq/README.md

 ### ABCI Query

 ABCI RequestQuery enables blockchains to request information made by the end-users of applications.
 A query is received by a full node through its consensus engine and relayed to the application via the ABCI.
-It is then routed to the appropriate module via BaseApp's query router so that it can be processed by the module's query service
+It is then routed to the appropriate module via BaseApp's query router so that it can be processed by the module's query service.

 ICQ can only return information from stale reads, for a read that requires consensus, ICA (ICS-27) will be used.